coderakib/Music-Player-Using-Python/README.md

 ![console1](https://user-images.githubusercontent.com/89715078/142563615-d51add34-c9e5-475a-9e66-ef63cab2233a.png)

-If you are using this as a real time application or as a refference for your project then contact at adityajohorey@gmail.com for queries or updates.Thank you
+If you are using this as a real time application or as a refference for your project, then contact at adityajohorey@gmail.com for queries or updates.
+# Thank you